joinzeed/react-native-zeed-ai/README.md

 **Install peer dependencies**
 We rely on two peer dependencies, if you already have it in your app you can skip this step.

-`expo` - used to manage the audio in the lottie `react-native-webview` - used to display the lottie
+`expo-av` - used to manage the audio in the lottie `react-native-webview` - used to display the lottie

 To install and use Expo modules, the easiest way to get up and running is with the `install-expo-modules` command.
 Or if you want to install it manually, please refer to [Expo document](https://docs.expo.dev/bare/installing-expo-modules/).